Xe/site/dhall/resume/resume.typ

 ==== XeDN\
 The software that powers #text(font: "Iosevka Curly Iaso Extended")[#link("https://cdn.xeiaso.net")[cdn.xeiaso.net]], currently serving over 4 terabytes of traffic per month without breaking a sweat.
 This powers the images, video, slides, and other files that I use to enrich my posts.

-==== Xeact\
-My custom frontend JavaScript framework.
-I regularly write about things I have learned working on it #text(fill: blue)[#link("https://xeiaso.net/blog/series/xeact")[on my blog]].

-Working on this project has been the catalyst for me finally understanding how to do front-end development in web browsers.
-Xeact also powers internal tooling at Tailscale, being used daily by the support team to understand and diagnose customer issues.

 ==== #link("https://github.com/Xe/waifud")[waifud]\
 My custom virtual machine manager for my homelab. waifud replicates most of the advantages of using cloud computing in my basement.
 I write about it regularly #text(fill: blue)[#link("https://xeiaso.net/blog/series/waifud")[on my blog]].